 Can I get my license or driving privileges?

-If you hire us to represent you for your Columbus DUI, we will be looking at BMV Form 2255 to see if there are errors that could lead to terminating your license suspension outright.
+If you hire us to represent you for your DUI in Grove City, we will be looking at BMV Form 2255 to see if there are errors that could lead to terminating your license suspension outright.
 If there are no errors on the 2255, we are able to request a stay of your license suspension, which would give you your license back while your case is pending.

 Grove City Mayor’s Court generally permits stays of the administrative license suspension unless there is a fact pattern or an accident involved in the OVI case.
 We can appear on your behalf at the arraignment and request the stay for you if you become a Luftman, Heck & Associates client.
 You would then be forwarded two copies – one to take to the BMV and one to keep with you at all times while driving during the pendency of your case.